top of page

 Key Challenges

-The gap wasn't just aesthetic.
-It reflected a structural disconnect between the Product, Marketing, Sales, and Support teams, who worked in parallel without a fully shared design language to anchor them.
-My role was created specifically to bridge that gap — equal parts product designer and brand designer, operating across both worlds simultaneously.
+All of the above meant that the Product, Marketing, Sales, and Support teams worked in parallel without a fully shared design language to anchor them, and gaps appeared.
+My role was created specifically to bridge those gaps

-Also rather challenging was the fact that in the education sector, stakeholders are used to large amounts of information and explanations, and this was the case for FoxEd as well.
-App onboarding documents, flyers, and other materials often contained far more text than a minimalist designer such as myself is comfortable with.
-But I did not let this slow me down, and I found the solution in better structuring, layouts, and supporting graphics such as icons.
+— brand & marketing designer on one side, but also product UI designer on the other, operating across both worlds simultaneously.
+Also challenging was the fact that in the education sector, stakeholders are used to large amounts of information and explanations, and this was the case for FoxEd as well.
+App onboarding documents, flyers, and other materials often contained lots of complex information.
+But I did not let this slow me down, and I found the solution by building a visual identity system with better structuring, layouts, and supporting graphics.

 Audit & Discovery